-The essential skills that are most in use in this trade are numeracy, thinking, and document use.
+The Skills for Success that are most in use in this trade are numeracy, thinking, and document use.
 As car painters are mixing together different substances and these must be mixed in certain ratios, is it very important that they have a very good grasp of numeracy.
 Car painters working with different equipment need to know the best equipment to use for different project and must plan their time accordingly.
-Using documents and working with others are other essential skills that will be important in this trade.
+Using reading and collaboration are other Skills for Success that will be important in this trade.
 This career also requires good communication and interpersonal skills as car painters are in contact with customers to determine requirements and cost estimates.